danforthcenter/plantcv/docs/photosynthesis_read_dat.md

     - Reads in file to be processed and does so using the metadata contained within a corresponding .INF file
 - **Notes:**
     - This function assumes a specific pattern between .DAT image files and their corresponding .INF file.
-    We assume that for every image file `xx_PSD_xxx.DAT` there will be a corresponding metadata file with the same filepath named `xx_HDR_xxx.INF`
+    We assume that for every image file `xx_PSD_xxx.DAT` there will be a corresponding metadata file with the same path named `xx_HDR_xxx.INF`
 - **Example use:**
     - [Use In PSII Tutorial](psII_tutorial.md) ****Needs updating****